sanjanadissa/ToDo-App-React-/README.md

 📝 ToDo App – React
 A simple and responsive ToDo list application built using React and Vite.

-Users can add tasks, mark them as completed, and delete them.
-Tasks are saved using localStorage so they remain even after refreshing the page.
+Users can:

+Add tasks

+Mark tasks as completed

+Delete tasks

+Tasks are stored in the browser using localStorage.

 💡 Features
-Add new tasks
+✅ Add new tasks

-Mark tasks as completed (toggle)
+🔄 Toggle completion

-Delete tasks
+❌ Delete tasks

-Persistent storage with localStorage

-Responsive layout
+💾 Saves in localStorage

-Clean UI
+📱 Responsive UI

 🚀 Live Demo
 🔗 View the App